 - (a) Petition for temporary suspension.
-In any case where the Director files or has filed a petition under Rule 12, if it appears that a continuation of the lawyer's authority to practice law pending final determination of the disciplinary proceeding may result in risk of injury to the public, the Director may file with this Court an original and nine copies of a petition for suspension of the lawyer pending final determination of the disciplinary proceeding.
+In any case where the Director files or has filed a petition under Rule 12, if it appears that a continuation of the lawyer's authority to practice law pending final determination of the disciplinary proceeding may result in risk of injury to the public, the Director may file with this Court an original and seven copies of a petition for suspension of the lawyer pending final determination of the disciplinary proceeding.
 The petition shall set forth facts as may constitute grounds for the suspension and may be supported by a transcript of evidence taken by a Panel, court records, documents or affidavits. - (b) Service.
 The Director shall cause the petition to be served upon the lawyer in the same manner as a petition for disciplinary action. - (c) Answer.
-Within 20 days after service of the petition or such shorter time as this Court may order, the lawyer shall file in this Court an original and nine copies of an answer to the petition for temporary suspension.
+Within 20 days after service of the petition or such shorter time as this Court may order, the lawyer shall file this Court an original and seven copies of an answer to the petition for temporary suspension.
 If he fails to do so within that time or any extension of time this Court may grant, the petition's allegations shall be deemed admitted and this Court may enter an order suspending the lawyer pending final determination of disciplinary proceedings.
 The answer may be supported by a transcript of any evidence taken by the Panel, court records, documents, or affidavits. - (d) Hearing; disposition.
-If this Court after hearing finds a continuation of the lawyer's authority to practice law may result in risk of injury to the public, it may enter an order suspending the lawyer pending final determination of disciplinary proceedings.
+If this Court after hearing finds a continuation of the lawyer's authority to practice law may result in risk of injury to the public, it may enter an order suspending the lawyer pending final determination of disciplinary proceedings. - (e) Interim suspension.
+Upon a referee disbarment recommendation, the lawyer's authority to practice law shall be suspended pending final determination of the disciplinary proceeding, unless the referee directs otherwise or the Court orders otherwise.